developer-zebra/developer-zebra-site/src/ehs/2-4/guide/setup/index.md

 <b>Note</b>: The trash can icon seen here offers an alternative means of uninstalling EHS and restoring the Android Launcher.

 ## Battery and Wi-Fi Quick View
-In addition to the separate panels for viewing Battery and Wi-Fi status provided in the "hamburger" menus of Admin and User Modes, EHS provides Quick View, an alternate way of accessing real-time status of these critical devices from a single screen.
+In addition to the separate panels for viewing Battery and Wi-Fi status provided in the menus of Admin- and User-Mode Launcher screens, EHS provides Quick View, an alternate way of accessing real-time status of these critical devices from a single screen.

 **To view Battery and Wi-Fi status**: